 I always maintained their salt and chili squid, and prawns might be on my list as a contender for a very last meal, and I love that you may get duck pancakes in addition to a major.

 It was simply after 6 pm on a Tuesday, and the restaurant became empty.
 We selected a desk, and, happily, some heritage song quickly followed to create a bit of ambiance.
-The staff was pleasant, and it didn’t take them long to invite us for our beverages order when we opted for two Tsingtaos and a Coke.
+The staff was pleasant, and it didn’t take them long to invite us for our beverage order when we opted for two Tsingtaos and a Coke.

 We were watching for our starters whilst a massive family walked in, and that they glaringly had been friendly with a group of workers as they were laughing and joking as they walked closer to a circular desk.
 Finally, after approximately 15 minutes, our starters arrived, and there has been absolutely sufficient to feed the three folks.
 The ribs were succulent and full of meat and flavor, and the spring rolls had been full of filling.